HippotamusZz/BlenderToolsShelfUI/README.md

 ## Disclaimer

-**HPTM Tools Shelfs** is an independent project and is not officially endorsed by Blender Foundation.
+**HPTM Tools Shelfs** is an independent project and is not officially endorsed by the Blender Foundation.